-Dinner was interesting, consisting of puffed rice, veggies, a tomato-based sauce and chillies.
+Dinner was interesting, consisting of puffed rice, veggies, a tomato-based sauce, and chilies.
 I once again proved that I’m a wuss as 2 bites in, I began chugging water.
-We then tried (and failed) to fall asleep until around 2am.
+We then tried (and failed) to fall asleep until around 2 am.

 Day 3 and 4: